enw12345/GIMP-Python-Scripts/README.md

 Some useful scripts for GIMP

 ## How to Use
-Add this folder to the Plug-ins folder list in GIMP: Edit > Preferences > Plugins
+Add this folder to the Plug-ins folder list in GIMP: Edit > Preferences > Folders > Plugins

 ## How to Write Python-Fu
 Access python-fu console to see available functions: Filters > Python-Fu > Console